kahoshibuya/chat-space/README.md

 |image|string|

 ### Association
-- belongs_to :group, through: :mambers
+- belongs_to :group
-- belongs_to :user, through: :members
+- belongs_to :user